Solar Simulator

 Spectral Irradiance

-The irradiance profile of the Ossila Solar Simulator is circular.
-At the working distance of 8.5cm and output power of 1 sun, it achieves a spatial non-uniformity class A rating over a 15 mm diameter, a class B rating over 25 mm diameter and a class C rating 32 mm diameter.
+At the working distance of 8.5 cm and output power of 1 sun, the Ossila Solar Simulator achieves a spatial non-uniformity class A rating over a 15 mm diameter, making it ideal for testing small area devices.
+It also achieves a class B rating over 25 mm diameter, and a class C rating at 32 mm diameter, so you also can test larger cells with the Ossila solar simulator with ABA or ACA classification.

 Temporal instability